DenamPavel/KillTeamSim/README.md

 # KillTeamSim
-Simulator for comparing KT weapon and defensive options
+Simulator for comparing KT weapon and defensive options.
+Use the app, rest is old scutwork